convox-legal/console-terms/terms.md

 2. You may not use Convox Console after Convox says you may not, such as by disabling your account.

-3. You must use Convox Console only in accordance with "Acceptable Use".
+3. You must use Convox Console in accordance with "Acceptable Use".

 ## Acceptable Use